 When I decided to try to become a writing professional, I wanted to submit one of my short stories to a publication.
 But I panicked.
 I’m the type of person who will shy away from any situation where I might end up looking like an idiot.

-So I did as much research as possible, but I still wasn’t coming up with much in the way of how to conduct myself.
+So I did as much research as possible, but I still wasn’t coming up with much in the way of how to conduct myself as a first-time author.
 I didn’t know how to address an editor, how to format my story, or even how to respond if I got rejected.
-(Rejection was the one thing I had been virtually guaranteed when I was doing my research.)
+(Rejection was the one thing I had been virtually guaranteed when I did my research.)

 I thought I had a good story, but I was worried I would be laughed at for not knowing how to proceed.
 It made me frustrated and nervous because I didn’t know what to expect.
 I needed insight about the publishing process.